devhub/api/sections/authentication.md

 # Authentication

-Authentication is done via oauth using the two legged approach.
+Authentication is done via oauth using the one-legged approach.
 All requests sent to the API must be signed oauth requests using a provided oauth `key` and `secret` which is assigned to a particular partner or user.

 ## Endpoint